 In the area of education, he authored laws to improve the way we measure academic achievement, help students learn English more quickly, train teachers on using data to improve classroom instruction, and reduce the high price of college student textbooks.
 Education has always been a priority of Solorio.
 He says a quality college education is what has given him and countless others the opportunity to reach their dreams.

-In addition to his work in local and state government, Solorio has 10 years of public affairs, marketing, public relations, research and communications experience.
+In addition to his work in local and state government, Solorio has 11 years of public affairs, marketing, public relations, research and communications experience.
 He uses those skills in his public affairs and marketing consulting business to help organizations and businesses, large and small, tackle tough issues and communicate their messages effectively.
 Trustee Solorio also teaches policy and government at UC Irvine, an endeavor that allows him to give back to his alma mater while helping a future generation of students.